A topic from the subject of Introduction to Chemistry in Chemistry.

 Significance:

 This experiment demonstrates the concept of stoichiometry, which is essential for understanding the quantitative relationships between reactants and products in chemical reactions.
-By balancing chemical equations, we can predict the stoichiometric ratios of reactants and products, which is crucial for carrying out chemical reactions efficiently and safely.
+By using a balanced chemical equation, we can accurately predict the amounts of reactants needed and products formed, which is crucial for various applications in chemistry and other scientific fields.
+The titration step allows for precise determination of the amount of reactant consumed, further reinforcing the principles of stoichiometry.